© Crown copyright 2018

 - either a ‘trading company’ or the holding company of a ‘trading group’

-- you must be either an officer or employee of that company (or an officer or employee of one or more members of the trading group)
+You must be either an officer or employee of that company (or an officer or employee of one or more members of the trading group).

 A company is your personal company if you hold at least 5% of the ordinary share capital and that holding gives you at least 5% of the voting rights in the company.
 It’s possible for shares acquired under the Enterprise Management Incentive Scheme to qualify for Entrepreneurs’ Relief where the ‘personal company’ requirement is not met (see guidance at CG64052).

-The one-year qualifying period ends generally on the date of disposal of the shares or securities.
+The 1 year qualifying period ends generally on the date of disposal of the shares or securities.
 The exceptions are where the company ceases to be a trading company, or to be a member of a trading group, within the period of 3 years before the date of disposal.
 In such cases the qualifying period ends on the date the company ceased to qualify as a trading company or a member of a trading group.

 The relief is also available where either:

 - the company is wound up and dissolved with your shares being cancelled and a capital distribution is made in the course of that winding up

 - any other capital distribution is made

 In these cases, the qualifying conditions must all be met throughout the year ending with either:

 - the date on which the capital distribution is made